Lok Sabha Elections 2019 - Constituency Wise Election Results (Winner/Runner Up)

 The last assembly elections were held in December 2008.
 The number of eligible voters was 6,11,124 lakh.

-The Indian National Congress (INC) won 32 out of 40 Vidhan Sabha seats.
-The Mizo National Front won 3 seats, and others won 5.
+The Indian National Congress (INC) won 34 out of 40 Vidhan Sabha seats.
+The Mizo National Front won 5 seats, and others won 1.
 The INC had a clear majority and formed the government.

 Mizoram State Legislative Assembly is one of the first in the country to telecast live the proceeding of its sessions of the house through local television channels.
 Check the members of Legislative Assembly (MLAs) of Mizoram...

-The state had witnessed President's rule imposed twice; the first time was in 1977 and the second time was from September 1988 to January 1989.
+The state had witnessed President's rule being imposed twice; the first time was in 1977 and the second time was from September 1988 to January 1989.

 List of Chief Ministers in Mizoram

 |S. No.||Chief Minister||From||To||Party Name|